 Head office is in New York City with offices in 15 countries.
 Amelia aims to deliver improved bottom line results for more than 500 of the world’s leading brands across IT services, financial services and banking, insurance, telecommunications, retail, manufacturing, healthcare and other sectors.

-DefinedCrowd is a provider of high-quality speech data and an overarching infrastructure of solutions for training artificial intelligence, all focused on making AI smarter.
+DefinedCrowd is a provider of high-quality c and an overarching infrastructure of solutions for training artificial intelligence, all focused on making AI smarter.
 Its head office is in Seattle, Washington State, US; other offices are in Lisbon and Porto in Portugal, and Tokyo in Japan.

-By leveraging its proprietary Neevo crowd of over 300,000 global contributors, plus market-leading workflow automation, DefinedCrowd focuses on speech data, neuro-linguistic programming (NLP), computer vision and translation to fuel world-class AI models.
+By leveraging its proprietary Neevo crowd of over 300,000 global contributors, plus market-leading workflow automation, DefinedCrowd focuses on spoken ASR datasets, neuro-linguistic programming (NLP), computer vision and translation to fuel world-class AI models.
 DefinedCrowd’s high-quality data is available in a variety of delivery options, including off-the-shelf data and customized collection, and in over 50 languages to help global AI initiatives drive business goals.

 Appen provides high-quality training data to confidently deploy world-class AI.
 Remote work is changing how the world does business, and Appen is a sector pioneer.
 They help their clients enhance best-in-class speech-operated products and services around the world, including search engines, social media platforms, voice recognition systems, sentiment analysis, and eCommerce sites.

-For more than 20 years, Lionbridge has helped some of the world’s largest technology companies connect with their global customers.
-Data annotation is the essential process of labeling data to make it usable for AI systems, and Lionbridge AI annotates data in text, images, videos and audio in more than 300 languages and dialects.
+For more than 20 years, Lionbridge has helped some of the world’s largest technology companies connect with their global customers through improved Automatic Speech Recognition.
+Data annotation is the essential process of labeling data to make it usable for AI systems, and Lionbridge AI annotates ASR datasers in text, images, videos and audio in more than 300 languages and dialects.

 Through their platform they orchestrate a crowd of over one million professional annotators, qualified linguists and in-country language speakers across six continents.
 At any time there are between 30,000-50,000 members of this advanced community deployed in any of more than 5,000 cities, partnering with brands to create culturally rich customer experiences, using colloquial phrasing and local dialects.